How Hummus Packs Powerhouse Nutrition Into Your Daily Diet

-“Hummus is delicious, and it comes in a ton of flavors.
-It’s also inexpensive (if you make it yourself) and versatile,” she says.
-“More importantly, eating hummus in moderation provides a powerhouse of health-boosting nutrients, vitamins, and antioxidants.
-It’s almost hard to describe all the health benefits of eating it regularly...it really is that good for you.”
+Hummus is a creamy, chickpea-based spread that’s been eaten around the world for thousands of years.
+It's delicious, versatile, comes in a ton of flavors, and it's inexpensive (especially if you make it yourself).
+More importantly, eating hummus in moderation provides a powerhouse of health-boosting nutrients, vitamins, and antioxidants.
+It’s almost hard to describe all the health benefits of eating it regularly...it really is that good for you.

 Chickpeas are full of fiber and protein.
 That combination helps you stay full longer, making them helpful for weight management.
 They have exceptionally high levels of iron, vitamin B6, and magnesium, which can reverse anemia, support heart health, and slow bone loss.
-“You can use canned chickpeas (and rinse them well to reduce sodium content) or dried chickpeas, which are cheaper but need to be soaked overnight, rinsed, and cooked,” says Garvey.
+You can use canned chickpeas (and rinse them well to reduce sodium content) or dried chickpeas, which are cheaper but need to be soaked overnight, rinsed, and cooked.

 Tahini is a word with Arabic and Modern Greek origins, and it means “to crush or grind.”
 That’s what you do to make tahini; you grind sesame seeds into a paste with a bit of olive oil.
 Think of it as “sesame butter.”
 Sesame seeds are high in vitamin E, magnesium, calcium, and other minerals, and pack a major protein punch.
 They also contain phytosterols, which are plant compounds that can reduce cholesterol and even decrease your risk of developing certain cancers.
 You can make your own tahini at home, or look for it in a specialty aisle at your local grocery store.